JFrog CLI Plugins

 Important

 The JFROG_CLI_PLUGINS_SERVER environment variable is mandatory for the publish command.
-The publish command will fail if this variable is not set.
+The publish command fails if this variable is not set.

 This command: